Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-staking.rst

 The Pay Day block details contains the following:

-- **Block**: the first six digits of the block hash.
+- **Block**: the first six characters of the block hash.
 Click Copy |copy| to copy the entire hash.
 The block status is also shown.
 - **Age**: the age of the block and date/time stamp when it was created.
 - **Baker id**: ID of the baker who baked the block.
 Click the baker IDto see the :ref:`baker details<home-screen-baker>`.
 - **Tokenomics**: contains the following details about the block: